marco-cardoso/property_anomaly_detector/src/property_anomaly_detector/scraper/zoopla/README.md

 **<h1>Zoopla API scraper</h1>**

 The zoopla.py script uses the ZOOPLA API to get properties from the London districts that are currently being displayed in their website.
-In order to execute it you need to have installed in your machine at least Python 3.7 and MongoDB.
+Make sure to have installed all the dependencies available in one of the package files in the root of this project.
+E.g requirements.txt

 You also need to have the follow environment variables properly configured :

 <ul>
     <li>